vanbou/MFRAN/README.md

 [Image super-resolution with multi-scale fractal residual attention network]([[vanbou/MFRAN (github.com)](https://github.com/vanbou/MFRAN))), Xiaogang Song, Wanbo Liu, Li Liang, Weiwei Shi, Guo Xie, Xiaofeng Lu, Xinhong Hei

+## Introduction

+The files in src/data are used to process the data set src/loss stores the loss function src/model houses the proposed model and the tool classes for calculating the number of parameters and visualizing them src/main.py is the primary function src/option.py is set for the training/test parameter src/template.py provides training/testing templates src/trainer.py is the training code src/ Utility.py is a utility class src/videotester.py is used to process video

+In test, PSNR and SSIM are used to test SR image, and can also be used for data set generation.
+The running environment is matlab

 ## Dependencies